Born-Digital-US/ISLE-ARCHIVE-20190910/docs/ISLE_Documentation_Narrative_Structure.md

   * Domain information

 Level up - Intermediate
-* Staging site - 3rd use case (Not public, with almost finished code, Fedora data refreshed from Production)
+* Staging site -
+  * Use case: 3rd use case (Not public, with almost finished code, Fedora data refreshed from Production systems).
   * Requirements
   * Installation on Server and associated usage
   * Introduction to workflows